Fancychicken99/DS3850-Group-Final/README.md

 Our domain is a fake NBA league database with two tables including teams and players

-To use our project, download the gui.py and Database.py files.
-Make sure they are in the same folder.
-Run the gui.py file and your database
+To use our project, download the repo and run the gui.py file.
+It acts as the main and imports all the other files into it so it works cleanly.

 - Brody Mensonides - GITHUB and Database creation